Mike Yastrzemski Player Props: Giants vs. Tigers

 Mike Yastrzemski At The Plate

-- In three games this year (23.1%), Yastrzemski has picked up an RBI, including two games with multiple runs batted in.
+- Yastrzemski has driven in a run in three games this season (21.4%), including two games with multiple runs batted in.

-- In six games this year (46.2%), he has scored, including multiple runs twice.
+- In seven games this year (50.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.